How to bring some seasonal magic to your expat posting in Abu Dhabi

 - Family Travel in the Middle East Group – a separate Facebook community group for regional travel ideas with kids.

 Got more questions or want to continue the conversation?
-You can connect with the Globetrotters Page on Facebook, we also run a local kids activity page on Facebook called With the Kids to help stoke your weekend and after-school ideas in the UAE.
+You can connect with the Globetrotters Page on Facebook, we also run a local kids activity page on Facebook called With the Kids to help stoke your weekend and after-school ideas.

 Helpful?
 Bookmark this page or save it to Pinterest